Benefits of Eating Your Lunch Outside The Office

 You'll Be More Productive If You Leave Work For Lunch

 A "Harvard Business Review" study found that workers that stepped away from their desks a few times per day, including at lunch time, felt 40 percent more engaged in their work.
 Other studies have shown that taking lunch away from the desk - and other strategic breaks during the day - likewise have a positive effect.

 Absence makes the heart grow fonder, as it's said, and the occasional break from the cubicle or desk does wonders for your desire to be good at your job.
 By taking a step away, you're refreshed for when you come back, and happier workers are usually more productive workers.

 You'll Also Be More Creative

 Those benefits for productivity?
 The same study found employees that stepped away for lunch and other strategic breaks also felt more creative in their work, and depending on the work that you do - those involved in logistics, management, marketing or advertising, engineering or other jobs that require creativity - it may even be vital to keep that creative energy up.

 Socializing With Coworkers For Lunch Occasionally Is Beneficial

 We all know that co-workers come and go, so it's hard that they become "family" like some people say.
 However, they can become friends and have a pleasant relationship with coworkers is important to create a team atmosphere.
 As a result, it's beneficial to socialize every now and again.

-One of the easiest ways to do so is for everyone to go out to lunch every now and again.
+One of the easiest ways to do so is for everyone to go out to the best lunch in post falls, ID every now and again.
 In fact, some workplace surveys have even found some people wish they would more often.